cs124/labs/Lab2_NaiveBayes.md

 4. Why do you add |V| to the denominator of add-1 smoothing, instead of just counting the words in one class?

-We will now go back to the whole class and discuss group answers for questions 3 and 4 form part 1 in a plenary session.
+We will now go back to the whole class and discuss group answers for questions 3 and 4 from part 1 in a plenary session.

 ## Part 2: Naive Bayes Toxicity Classification